 At Scoliosis Care Centers by Janzen and Janzen Chiropractic, we understand that scoliosis surgery is a lifelong and life-changing decision.
-That’s why we make it our mission to treat scoliosis with a non-surgical and non-invasive methodology.
-Listen to what our current and past patients have to say.
-Watch the full video here: Avoiding Scoliosis Surgery, or read the transcribed version below.
+That’s why we make it our mission to treat scoliosis with a comprehensive non-surgical and non-invasive methodology.

 My parents didn’t know anything about scoliosis.
 And at the time, at school, there was a doctor coming and checking on these guys’ back.
 He checked my back and he said “Uh oh, you should see an orthopedist”, and that’s how it started.
 And I went to see an orthopedist, and the orthopedist said: “okay you have 12, that’s nothing we’re going to see how it looks like, let’s see you in six months”.
 Six months later I was at 25.
 When I was 14 I had reached more than 50 degrees and they decided to operate.
 I had the surgery.